Global trade disruptions don’t dampen Morneau’s optimism about Canada’s economy

 Morneau said the government always needs to be “worried about being resilient in the face of potential challenges.”
 But with the strongest jobs numbers in four decades, he said Canada is well positioned on that score.

-Ministers heard Wednesday evening from six of Canada’s envoys, including the high commissioner to the U.K., Janice Charette, and John McCallum, ambassador to China.
+Ministers got a briefing about some of the world trouble spots Wednesday evening from six of Canada’s envoys, including Janice Charette, the high commissioner to the U.K.; John McCallum, ambassador to China, and David MacNaughton, ambassador to the U.S.

-On his way into the meeting McCallum, he said he’s doing everything in his power to secure the release of “the two Michaels” and save the life of Schellenberg.
-He said he’s met with all three men and their families.
+On Brexit, Charette said Canada wants to see a strong U.K., a strong E.U. “and a strong and constructive relationship between the two parties.”
+Both sides will have to show “flexibility and patience” to reach an agreement for an orderly British exit from the E.U., she said.

+However, should the U.K. leave the European Union with no agreement, she said discussions have already begun with British authorities about how to achieve a “seamless transition” in which Canadian businesses continue to receive preferential access to the British market.

 The Canadian Press